Support for the people with disabilities started: Support in Ukraine

 There have been many reports of damage caused by landmines and unexploded ordnance in Ukraine from before.
 In addition, many citizens are now at risk because Russian troops have buried landmines along roads and in agricultural land as part of their military operations.
 AAR is working with an organization specializing in landmine clearance to cope with landmines and unexploded ordnance.

 The most severely affected by the humanitarian crisis are people with disabilities and others who need social support ordinarily.
-AAR provides assistance tailored to the needs of each individual, including adjustment of shelters, dispatch of caregivers, and cash transfers.
+AAR works with Ukrainian organizations of people with disabilities to provide assistance to those with disabilities who remain in the country.

 Distribution of food and daily necessities